It was move-in day at Northeastern, and Liam Walsh needed some help.

-McDonough was fresh off the Huskies’ devastating overtime loss to Western Michigan in the NCAA tournament when he learned Walsh was thinking about transferring.
-Despite the two talking nearly every day, McDonough said he never wanted to pressure Walsh to join the Huskies until he came to the decision to transfer on his own.
+McDonough was fresh off the Huskies’ devastating overtime loss to Western Michigan in the NCAA tournament when he learned of Walsh’s intentions to transfer.
+Despite the two talking nearly every day, McDonough said he never pressured Walsh to join the Huskies the until he came to the decision to transfer himself.
 Then, the full recruiting pitch was on.

 “Once he told me he was gonna be entering the portal, then I was like, ‘Ok, well I think this would be a great fit for you.
 On the ice, off the ice, in the locker room.
 I think it would be huge, and we got a really good team next year,’” McDonough said.